VicLove25/dev-charlie/README.md

 This project was primarily developed by VicLove25 https://github.com/VicLove25.

-[If applicable, acknowledge any collaborators or external libraries/resources you used.
-For example:]

 Special thanks to barrycumbie for his help on this project.
 Link to his code: https://github.com/barrycumbie/special-fortnight-charlie/blob/main/styles/charlie-style.css](https://github.com/barrycumbie/special-fortnight-charlie)